Skip to main content

 Sourced from Ketryx's webinar, "Why building AI/ML-enabled Medical Devices requires CI/CD: A transition path"

-The utilization of PCCP is meant to reduce regulatory burden by providing the means for real-time improvements in devices - post-market.
+The utilization of PCCP is meant to reduce regulatory burden by providing the means for real-time improvements in devices in the postmarket phase.
 The flexibility to adapt and enhance without excessive bureaucratic hurdles is pivotal in enabling advancements in medical device technology.

 The FDA has designated the acronym ML-DSF (machine learning-enabled device software function) to describe this specific AI use in the medical industry.

-In order to understand the PCCP, first you need to understand why it is necessary in the AI/ML space.
+In order to understand the PCCP, it's vital to understand why it is necessary in the AI/ML space.

-To begin, artificial intelligence (AI), and more specifically, the AI subset of machine learning (ML), is a new and powerful tool companies around the world are beginning to integrate into their medical device systems in order to be more efficient and productive.
-The FDA recognizes the importance of AI/ML in the medical industry and is trying to create a process to allow companies to develop safe and effective medical devices that use ML models trained by ML algorithms.
+Artificial intelligence (AI) and more specifically machine learning (ML) is a new and powerful tool companies around the world are beginning to integrate into their medical device systems in order to be more efficient and productive.
+The FDA recognizes the importance of AI/ML in the medical industry and is trying to create a process to allow companies to develop safe and effective medical devices that use ML models developed with ML algorithms.

-Since, by definition, ML-DSF’s are constantly changing and improving themselves, the FDA has created the PCCP guidance to allow ML-DSF manufacturers to follow these guidelines instead of constantly creating new submissions for medical device modifications that would otherwise require a premarket approval supplement, such as a Special 510(k), De Novo Submission, or PMA supplement.
+Since, by definition, ML-DSFs are constantly changing and improving, the FDA has created the PCCP guidance to allow medical device manufacturers to follow these guidelines instead of constantly creating new submissions for medical device modifications that would otherwise require a premarket approval supplement, such as a Special 510(k), De Novo request, or PMA supplement.
 In the FDA’s words, “This draft guidance proposes a least burdensome approach to support iterative improvement through modifications to an ML-DSF while continuing to provide a reasonable assurance of device safety and effectiveness.”

 How to Create a PCCP